BahaTanvir/devops-guide-book/src/part-01/chapter-01-the-incident.md

 ---

+## What You'll Learn

+Sarah is about to experience her first production incident.
+By the end of this chapter, you'll know how to:

+- Distinguish between a pod that is merely *running* and a service that is actually *working*
+- Configure effective liveness, readiness, and startup probes in Kubernetes
+- Choose between common deployment strategies (recreate, rolling, blue-green, canary)
+- Perform safe rollbacks using `kubectl rollout`
+- Design deployment checklists and blameless post-mortems that prevent repeat incidents

+---

 ## Sarah's Challenge

 It was a Thursday afternoon, three months into her role at TechFlow, when Sarah experienced her first production incident.
 She had just finished lunch and was reviewing a pull request when her phone buzzed.
 Then again.
 And again.